SrMorrris/AH-HI-MAHI-WEB-OS-2DEV/README.md

-# AH-HI-MAHI-WEB-OS-2DEV
+# AH-HI-MAHI-WEB-OS-1DEV

-The bootstrap, jekyll theme, web-page for my second device
+The web page.